guolivar/cpc3010_logger/README.md

 # CPC3010 logger
 Python utility to read the output from a TSI CPC3010 and optionally control the voltage of a compatible differential mobility analizer (DMA) and upload data to a PostgreSQL database.

 The script requests the 1 second buffer from the CPC, timestamps it and saves it to a file.
-Optionally, it can send the control command to sweep the voltage on the DMA and upload the data to a database.
+Optionally, it can send the control command to, stepwise, sweep the **full range** of voltage on the DMA in and upload the data to a database.

 ## Modules required
 * **pyserial**